Alteration of public land

 Step 6.Review fees and charges

-In accordance with Council's fees and charges, an application fee of T1206 is payable at the time of your application.
+An application fee is payable at the time of submission per Council’s fees and charges.
 Council will contact you for payment.

-Charities and not-for-profit organisations are exempt from paying fees if evidence is provided.
+Charities and not-for-profit organisations are exempt from paying fees with evidence of eligibility.

-The applicant for an approval must be a legal entity, such as an individual, company, incorporated body, unincorporated body, partnership, body corporate or trustee.
+The applicant must be a legal entity, such as an individual, company, incorporated body, partnership, body corporate or trustee.

 Dial before you dig Australia is a free pre-excavation referral service for Australian individuals and businesses.
 They provide a single point of contact to request information about any infrastructure networks at your planned project site without needing to contact utility organisations individually.
 To access this free service: